-Bulb grower Maarten Breg of Boon & Breg from Andijk has encountered this himself.
-Since five years he uses measuring equipment to measure the amount of soil moisture.
+Tulip grower Maarten Breg of Boon & Breg from Andijk has experienced this at first hand.
+Over the past five years or so, he has been using measuring equipment to measure soil moisture.

-“The big advantage is that this way, we get a better insight of what happens in the ground.
-You can stick a shovel or pole in the ground, but this isn’t accurate.“
+“The big advantage is that this gives us insight into what is happening in the soil.
+You can put a spade or a stick into the ground, but that's not accurate.“

-Boon & Breg choose the equipment of Dacom, a company based in Emmen.
-This company has a lot of experience with measuring soil moisture in the agriculture.
-In total Boon & Breg has six measuring stations.
-They use one for each parcel.
-The stations consists of two parts: a pole with a transmitter and a pole with sensors.
-The pole with sensors is installed in the ground for about 60 centimeters.
-Every 10 centimeter there is a sensor that measures soil moisture and soil temperature.
-The sensor is connected to the transmitter on the pole.
-The transmitter is also connected to rain gauge.
-The transmitter automatically sends the data to the company.
+Boon & Breg decided to get its equipment from Dacom from Emmen.
+This company has gained a lot of experience of soil moisture measurements in crop farming.
+Boon & Breg has six measuring stations in total.
+They use one for each field.
+Each station consists of two parts: one post with a transmitter, and one post with sensors.
+The post with sensors is inserted about 60 centimetres into the ground.
+Every 10 centimetres, there are sensors that record the soil moisture.
+This post is connected to the transmitter on the other post with a cable.
+The transmitter also has a rain gauge.
+The transmitter is connected to the computer in the office.

-Besides the amount of moisture, Breg can also read how much moisture the crop evaporates.
-The Dacom program adds data and can make a forecast.
-And exactly this is very valuable according to Breg.
+In addition to reading the amount of moisture, Breg can also read from the data how much moisture the crop can evaporate.
+Dacom's program adds that data and can produce a forecast.
+And that is exactly what Breg finds valuable.

-“Because it doesn't matter what the soil moisture is.
-What the crop does with it, that’s important.”
+“Because it doesn't really matter what the soil moisture is.
+What matters is what the crop can do with this.“

-Boon & Breg use one station per parcel of five to ten acres.
-This should be sufficient, but Breg thinks improvements are possible.
-“A downside is that in bulb growing, there is a high variety of products.
-All products differ in moisture absorption and rooting.
-I’d rather have five measuring points in one parcel.”
-Medema doesn’t rule out that, in the future, multiple sensors can be connected to the same transmitter, like Breg says.
-This technology already exists.
-A set with a sensor and a transmitter costs 2200 euro.
-Quite an investment, acknowledges Medema.
-“But when I started eight years ago, one station cost 3500 euros.
-The amount nearly halved because the components have become cheaper.
-This way, the equipment comes within reach for more entrepreneurs.“
+Boon & Breg uses one station for each field of five to ten hectares.
+That is sufficient in principle, but Breg thinks there is room for further improvement.
+“A disadvantage is that there are many different products in bulb cultivation.
+These are all different in terms of water absorption and rooting.
+I would prefer to have five measuring points in a field.“ Medema does not rule out that multiple measuring sensors could work on the same transmitter in the future, as proposed by Breg.
+The technology for this already exists.
+A set with a sensor and transmitter costs 2200 euro.
+As Medema acknowledges, this is quite an investment.
+“But when I started eight years ago, a station still cost 3500 euro.
+The price has nearly halved because the components have become cheaper.
+This means the material is within reach for more businesses.“

-It’s hard to estimate when you earn back the investment in the station.
-“It's hard to trace.
-The most important thing is, that you start to irrigate early.
-This is possible with this equipment.
-Then you can earn back the investment at the end of the season.
-If start to irrigate late, even by a few days, you will have less yield at the end of the season.”
+Breg finds it hard to estimate when the set will have paid for itself.
+“It's very hard to calculate this.
+What is most important is that you should start irrigating in time.
+This device will help you do so.
+You can recover the costs at the end of the season.
+If you start irrigating a few days late each time, you will have less yield at the end.“